T. KURITA

 Entrepreneur & Investor

-Operating and investing in SaaS products for the food-service industry.
+Operation, planning, and investment judgment for SaaS products serving the food-service industry.

 Service Sector